Professional Ballet Dancer Macyn Vogt wearing our Silipos Gel Toe Covers.

 The looming fear of getting blisters while using the Silipos Gel Toe Covers is nonexistent!
 I feel protected and at ease while dancing in these.

-8. Would you recommend this Silipos product to other athletes?
+Would you recommend Silipos toe covers for pointe shoes to other athletes?
 Why?

 Yes!
 These are a great way to prevent blisters and dance with ease.